MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Invoke-ComplianceSecurityFilterAction.md

 ```

 ### -EmailAddress
 The EmailAddress parameter specifies the the affected user mailbox.
-You can use any value that uniquely identifies the mailbox.
-For example:
+You can use the following values to uniquely identify the mailbox:

 - Name
-- Distinguished name (DN)
 - Email address
+- Alias
-- GUID
+- ExchangeGUID

 If the value contains spaces, enclose the value in quotation marks.